 - 1. The parents/guardians must have read the Philosophy of Education, Affirmation of Faith and Statement on the Family included with the application, and they must have signed the release form acknowledging that they do not object to their child being taught accordingly (Parent Cooperation Agreement).
 Unless one parent has sole custody of a student, Washington Classical Christian School requires that both parents sign the agreement. - 2.
 While the families of our students should always feel welcome to worship at Anchor Faith Church, the specific requirement is that the families of our students are regularly worshipping as a member of a Christian church body.
+We define regular attendance as weekly in the Christian church of your choice.
 Parents are required to provide the name of the church and contact information for an official of the church who can provide a reference/verification of membership and attendance.
 Washington will periodically check the status of regular attendance.
 Irregular/infrequent attendance or broken fellowship is grounds for immediate dismissal. - 3.
 A parent interview with the principal must be completed (with both parents whenever possible). - 4.
 The parents/guardians must willingly cooperate with all the policies of Washington Classical Christian School.